Zippy-sudo/fastfeast_app/README.md

 ## Contact

-For questions or suggestions, feel free to contact the project maintainer:
+For questions or suggestions, feel free to contact me at:

-Email: yourname@example.com
 GitHub: github.com/Zippy-sudo